ethereumclassic/ethereumclassic.github.io/content/why-classic/etc-vs-eth/index.en.md

 title: A Tale of Two Etheruems
 ---

-## Overview

 We go through te simiarities and differences

 ## Similarities

-### Code

-Ethereum and Etheruem Classic are largley identical on a Technical level.
-In order to make as easy as possible for developers to deploy to Ethereum Classic, ETC maintains compability.

 ### History

 For a year of Both ETC and Ethereum's existance, they were the _same_ project, both known as Ethereum.

+### The EVM

+Quick explainer on Etheruem Virtual Machine

-###
+### Code

+Ethereum Classic maintains compatibility with Etheruem Smart Contracts, so developers can deploy them to Classic with zero effort.

 ## Differences

-### askldjalkd
+### Philosophy

+Code is Law

-### lasksdjlkasj
+### Monetary Policy

-Philosophic

 Todo, explain stuff.